Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 Our starting point is host-device synchronization.

 PyTorch executes GPU kernels asynchronously.
 Whilst a CUDA kernel runs on GPU, the CPU continues to queue up further kernels behind it.
-This prevents being bottlenecked by general overhead costs such as launching kernels and those associated with the Python interpreter.
+This avoids being bottlenecked by general overhead costs such as launching kernels and those associated with the Python interpreter.

 It also has implications for timing GPU operations.
 A naïve approach may end up timing the kernel *launch* instead of kernel *execution*, like so: